tidepool-org/uploader/docs/PumpChecklist.md

     - `[ ]` duration of insulin delivery
     - `[ ]` amount of insulin delivery programmed (if differs from actual delivery, in case of bolus interruption, cancellation, etc.)
     - `[ ]` duration of insulin delivery programmed (if differs from actual duration, in case of bolus interruption, cancellation, etc.)
+    - `[ ]` extended bolus that crosses midnight is split into two records
   - `[ ]` combo/dual bolus
     - `[ ]` amount of insulin delivered - immediate (normal)
     - `[ ]` amount of insulin delivered - extended